blueantcorp/blueantcorp.github.io/_posts/2019-06-30-swift-5-access-control.md

 In Swift 3 and swift 4, we have **open**, **public**, **internal**, **fileprivate**, and **private** for access control.Open access is the highest (least restrictive) access level and private access is the lowest (most restrictive) access level.

 > Almost all entities in your code have a default access level of **internal** if you do not specify an explicit access level yourself.
 As a result, in many cases you do not need to specify an explicit access level in your code.

-\[As of **Swift 4**, there are 5 **levels of access**\]([https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AccessControl.html](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AccessControl.html "https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AccessControl.html")), described below from the highest (least restrictive) to the lowest (most restrictive).
+\[As of **Swift 4**, there are 5 **levels of access**\] https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AccessControl.html, described below from the highest (least restrictive) to the lowest (most restrictive).

 \### 1. \`open\` and \`public — \`(least restrictive)